SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/*-arguments.md

 #### realization

-The ⟮most common⟯ types of ＿A1A2 morphosyntactic alignments＿ are ⟮＿nominative-accusative＿⟯ followed by ⟮＿ergative-absolutive＿⟯.
+The ⟮most common⟯ types of ⟮＿A1A2 morphosyntactic alignments＿⟯ are ⟮＿nominative-accusative＿⟯ followed by ⟮＿ergative-absolutive＿⟯.
 For ⟮＿A2A3 morphosyntactic alignments＿⟯, ⟮＿dative＿⟯ is more common than ⟮c_;＿dechticaetiative＿⟯.
 All languages I speak have primarily ⟮＿nominative-accusative＿⟯ ⟮＿dative＿⟯ ＿morphosyntactic alignment＿.